chetan-code/ChessOnline/README.md

 To utilize the `NetMakeMove` class, create instances of it to represent chess move data and use its serialization methods to send data to the network.
 Register event handlers to the `C_MAKE_MOVE` and `S_MAKE_MOVE` events in the `NetUtility` class to respond to these move messages appropriately on both client and server sides.

+## NetUtility Class

+The `NetUtility` class serves as a critical component in managing network communication between the client and server within a networked chess game.
+It defines an enum for categorizing various types of messages and provides event handlers to manage the processing of these messages on both the client and server sides.

+### Enums

+- `OperationCode`: Enumerates operation codes that represent different types of network messages, including `KEEP_ALIVE`, `WELCOME`, `START_GAME`, `MAKE_MOVE`, and `REMATCH`.
+These codes are crucial for identifying the nature of incoming and outgoing messages.

+### Event Handlers

+The `NetUtility` class offers a set of event handlers that are triggered upon receiving specific types of network messages:

+#### Client-Side Event Handlers:

+- `C_KEEP_ALIVE`: Triggered upon receiving a `NetKeepAlive` message on the client side.
+- `C_WELCOME`: Triggered upon receiving a `NetWelcome` message on the client side.
+- `C_START_GAME`: Triggered upon receiving a `NetStartGame` message on the client side.
+- `C_MAKE_MOVE`: Triggered upon receiving a `NetMakeMove` message on the client side.
+- `C_REMATCH`: Triggered upon receiving a `NetRematch` message on the client side (not currently implemented).

+#### Server-Side Event Handlers:

+- `S_KEEP_ALIVE`: Triggered upon receiving a `NetKeepAlive` message on the server side.
+Includes the relevant client connection.
+- `S_WELCOME`: Triggered upon receiving a `NetWelcome` message on the server side.
+Includes the relevant client connection.
+- `S_START_GAME`: Triggered upon receiving a `NetStartGame` message on the server side.
+Includes the relevant client connection.
+- `S_MAKE_MOVE`: Triggered upon receiving a `NetMakeMove` message on the server side.
+Includes the relevant client connection.
+- `S_REMATCH`: Triggered upon receiving a `NetRematch` message on the server side (not currently implemented).
+Includes the relevant client connection.

+### Methods

+- `OnData(DataStreamReader stream, NetworkConnection connection, Server server = null)`: This method reads and processes incoming network data.
+It accepts a `DataStreamReader` for reading data, a `NetworkConnection` representing the client connection, and an optional `Server` instance (used when reading data on the server side).
+The method uses the operation code to determine the message type and invokes the appropriate event handler.

+### Usage

+The `NetUtility` class acts as a central hub for processing incoming network messages based on their operation codes.
+It deciphers the operation code from received data and directs the message to the corresponding event handler.
+This class works in conjunction with specific message classes (e.g., `NetKeepAlive`, `NetWelcome`, etc.) to facilitate communication between the client and server within a networked chess game.

+To employ the `NetUtility` class, register event handlers for the relevant events on both the client and server sides.
+Upon data reception, the `OnData` method decodes the operation code and triggers the relevant event handler to manage the message content, whether on the client or server side.